Linear and nonlinear stability of rate-and-state faults: Linear stability of spatially uniform and non-uniform steady states of sliding

 A non-uniform sliding rate is an inherent feature of faults featuring ``strongly" locked ends and uniform shear stress loading, as would be the case for a fault of finite extent and examined here, or a fault patch which experiences non-uniform loading, such as loading by steady creep on one end and ``strong" or ``weak" locking at the other.
-The former, ``weak" locking may be due to a fault boundary and the latter due to a temporary, post-seismic seizing of fault regions that slipped seismically and may eventually slide again.
+The former, ``strong" locking may be due to a fault boundary and the latter, ``weak" locking may be due to a temporary, post-seismic seizing of fault regions that slipped seismically and may eventually slide again.